smo0ths/UE4CommOpti/README.md

 r.DoPrepareDistanceFieldSceneAfterRHIFlush=1;
 r.AOComputeShaderNormalCalculation=1;
-r.DistanceFieldBuild.Compress=0;---------1 for GROUND BRANCH and other games if you crash r.SSGI.Quality=0;----------0 for PERFORMANCE 1 to 4 quality levels for screen space global illumination r.SSGI.HalfRes=0;----------1 for PERFORMANCE r.SSGI.LeakFreeReprojection=1;----------1 for better quality results r.DBuffer=1;---------decals 0 for PERFORMANCE
+r.DistanceFieldBuild.Compress=0;---------1 for GROUND BRANCH and other games if you crash r.SSGI.Enable=0;----------screen space global illumination r.SSGI.Quality=0;----------0 for PERFORMANCE 1 to 4 quality levels r.SSGI.HalfRes=0;----------1 for PERFORMANCE r.SSGI.LeakFreeReprojection=1;----------1 for better quality results r.DBuffer=1;---------decals 0 for PERFORMANCE